floridop/MNXB11-fairytale/fairytale.md

 So, he also boiled dumplings, and together with his son Peter,  tasted the dumplings with this bottle of rice vinegar that had been stored for half a century.

+Suddenly, Peter started to feel his stomach cramping.
+He was shouting for his father, while the cramps were getting worse every second.
+Andrey was worried, he did not how to help his son.
+He thought, that they should have been more carefull with the vinegar.
 ---------------------------------------------------------------

 >  Add some lines to the story.
 Can be anything.
 Inspiration?